javaplus/DockerDojo/labs/build_java.md

 1. **Required Software**: For a [SpringBoot executable jar](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html), only a JDK is necessary.
 1. **Configs**: For our simple SpringBoot we do not have any special configs.
 1. **Application Code**:  Our application, once packaged, consists of a single jar file that needs copied into the image.
-The application was built through Maven following the [instructions]() you most likely did as a pre-requisite for this training.
 You do not have to build the application for this lab, but instead you will pull the already built jar file from [Artifactory]() where the packaged jar has already been published.
 A common location and naming convention is to just put the jar in the **/usr/app/** directory and call it **app.jar**.
 1. **Startup Command**:  Our app will just require the **java -jar <path_to_jar/jarname.jar>** to start the applicaiton

 **Getting Started**
-To start on creating the Dockerfile for this app, go ahead and copy the [Dockerfile from here]() to your local machine into an empty folder.
-This Dockerfile will have more details and even the link to the jar in **.
+To start on creating the Dockerfile for this app, go ahead and copy the [Dockerfile from here](https://github.com/javaplus/CloudAppsDemo/blob/master/Dockerfile) to your local machine into an empty folder.
+This Dockerfile will have more details and even the link to the packaged application jar.

 Edit the Dockerfile to properly produce an image that will run our application.
-Remember you can copy the jar locally before building the image or have the docker build pull the jar from ** directly.
+Remember you can copy the jar locally before building the image or have the docker build pull the jar from https://github.com/javaplus/CloudAppsDemo/raw/master/target/cloud-app-1.jar directly.

 Once you have your Dockerfile completed you can open a terminal/command prompt at the location of the Dockerfile and run this command to build a local image:
 ```